 In this article, we will cover the importance of balancing GABA and Glutamate for brain health.

-Why balancing GABA and Glutamate is important for our brain?
+Why is balancing GABA and Glutamate important for our brain?
 The brain’s most abundant free amino acid is glutamate, an intersection for many other metabolic pathways.

+Increasing data indicate that abnormal glutamate signaling may contribute to the pathogenesis of attention-deficit hyperactivity disorder.
 Furthermore, a lack of glutamate may cause mild intellectual disability and modest physical and mental development delays.
 That’s why we need to balance.

 Nevertheless, 30-40% of synapses contain the inhibitory neurotransmitter GABA.
 It reverses glutamate, the brain’s primary excitatory neurotransmitter.